thaalesalves/amaranthtrpg/races.md

 - **Maormer:** the tropical elves, inhabitants of the Island of Pyandonea, and eternal rivals of the Altmer
 - **Left-handed Elf:** inhabitants of the continent of Yokuda, and the Ra Gada's biggest enemies
 - **Ayleid:** old inhabitants of Cyrodiil, the Ayleids are elves with a very diverse society
-- **Nede:** old humans that were the starting point of many mordern race
+- **Nede:** old humans that were the starting point of many modern race
 - **Kothringi:** humans extinct during the Second Era's Knahaten Plague, the only native human inhabitants of the Black Marsh
 - **Reachmen:** humans natives to the Reach, the region that divides High Rock and Skyrim, known in the Fourth Era as the Forsworn
 - Dreugh